 If you’re looking to install new countertops in your kitchen, you’re not alone – 95% of homeowners looking to renovate say that “kitchen countertops are their top priority this year”.

 This consumer buying guide covers top 15 countertop options, along with each material’s pros and cons, and the average cost to install.

 What it is: You probably already know!
 Granite is a natural stone countertop material which has been highly prized in the kitchen for many years.
 It is available in a wide variety of colors and blends well with many different flooring and wall designs.

 What it costs: Granite can be expensive.
-Prices between $100 and $250 per square foot installed are not uncommon, depending on the color of the granite, the manufacturer, and where you live.
+Prices between $85 and $175 per square foot installed are not uncommon, depending on the size, color, thickness, and pattern of the granite slab, manufacturer/supplier and installer, and where you live.

 Pros: Because granite is highly sought after and considered beautiful, the countertops will add non-depreciating value to your home.
 It is non-porous and sanitary, heat-resistant, and easy to clean.
 It does not get scratched easily.

 It is also labor-intensive because it is so heavy, which means that it may require additional structural support than what your counters already offer.
 It must be sealed roughly every 10 years or so to prevent staining, and it can crack if hit by a large, heavy object.